headhilly/kinkku/README.md

 # Kinkku

-Kinkku offers a seamless command line solution for Golang developers, providing a live preview of Go servers.
-Say goodbye to the hassle of manually shutting down and restarting your program to see the impact of your modifications.
+Kinkku is a simple command line tool that simulates a live preview of your golang server by restarting it whenever a go file is modified.

-If you end up using this, please let me know!
-It would make my day :)
+I was annoyed by having to shut then run the server manually over and over again, so I made kinkku to make working on my school projects more convenient.

-Also feel free to contact me if you have any questions or suggestions.
+ps.
+Don't judge my code. this was intended to be a tool just for myself and didn't care much for good practices :)

-PS.
-Kinkku has only been tested on Linux.
-But I guess other versions could be done if there is demand.
+### This version has only been tested on Linux for now

 ## Installation